Connect with us

 “Emergency rooms are incredibly overcrowded, at rates that we have never seen before, and that’s for everyone,” said Tanabe.

-Legislators are to help.
+Legislators are trying to help.
 A federal bill introduced in June would allocate $8.2 million annually for five years to a program that trains doctors on best practices for caring for sickle cell patients.
-Another, introduced this spring, would provide for community working to spread awareness about the condition and give student loan relief to medical providers who commit to working on the disease.
-Some legislatures have established sickle cell task forces to improve physician education and care coordination.
+Another, introduced this spring, would provide funding for community organizations working to spread awareness about the condition and give student loan relief to medical providers who commit to working on the disease.
+Some state legislatures have established sickle cell task forces to improve physician education and care coordination.

 Advocates for sickle cell patients said investment in data collection to track the disease is also important.
 Although the Centers for Disease Control and Prevention estimates that some 100,000 Americans have it, the true number is unknown.
 That’s because no national system exists to collect data on sickle cell, unlike other conditions such as diabetes, cancer, and Alzheimer’s.